A great option to dazzle your guests are this Cheese-Stuffed Baked Yuca Balls, a combination of soft, buttery cassava root and melted cheese.

 It was a question I got very often, so I decided to see if I could come up with a baked version for the popular Dominican cheese-stuffed yuca balls.

 As you can probably imagine, it wasn't just a matter of switching to baking our other bollito recipe in the oven.
 When I tried that the disappointing result was exactly the opposite of what I hoped.
 They were dry, tasteless, and pale.

-Sure, it isn't exactly the fat-free concoction my readers expected, but sorry, it just doesn't work otherwise.
-The good news is that if you, like me, hate frying, these are for you.
+Sure, this isn't exactly the fat-free concoction my readers hoped for, but it just doesn't work otherwise.
+The good news is that if you, like me, hate frying, these balls are for you.
 It's also much less work in the end.

 - 2 lb [0.9 kg] of yuca (cassava)

 - 3 tablespoons of butter

 - 1 tablespoon of chopped parsley